The History & State of Marriage Equality in the US

 In 1924, the first Society for Human Rights was established in Chicago for the legalization of gay marriage.
 This Society by Henry Gerber also introduced the first gay newsletter for the interest of the LGBTQ community.

-In 1928, Radclyffe Hall, the English poet, and author published ‘The Well of Loneliness’ that gave rise to a lot of controversies.
+In 1928, Radclyffe Hall, the English poet and author, published ‘The Well of Loneliness’ which gave rise to a lot of controversies.
 During World War II as well, the Nazis symbolized such men with the Pink Triangle badge and gave them to sexual predators.

 In 1950, Mattachine Foundation was founded by Harry Hay as the nation’s gay rights group in Los Angeles.
 The purpose was to improve the lives of the LGBTQ community.

-In 1960, the gay rights gained momentum and people began coming out more than before to talk about the cause.
-The state of Illinois was the first to pass the law for decriminalizing homosexuality.
+In 1960, gay rights gained momentum, and people began coming out more than before to talk about the cause.
+The state of Illinois was the first to pass a law for decriminalizing homosexuality.

-In 1970, some communities of the New York City marched in commemoration of the Stonewall Riots.
+In 1970, some communities in New York City marched in commemoration of the Stonewall Riots.

 In 1992, Bill Clinton came up with the “Don’t Ask, Don’t Tell” (DADT) policy giving gay men and women the right to serve in the military without disclosing their identity.
 The policy was not supported by the community and was repealed in 2011.

 In 1992, the District of Columbia became the first state to legalize gay marriage and register as domestic partners.
-However, when same-sex marriage legalized, some years later, in 1998, the High Court of Hawaii passed a ban on gay marriage.
+However, when same-sex marriage was legalized some years later, in 1998, the High Court of Hawaii passed a ban on gay marriage.

-In 2009, President Barrack Obama gave the go-ahead to the Matthew Shepard Act that meant all assaults based on sexual orientation a crime.
+In 2009, President Barrack Obama gave the go-ahead to the Matthew Shepard Act, which meant all assaults based on sexual orientation were a crime.

 So, when was gay marriage legalized in the US?